 |1."Objective-C Programming" by Aaron Hillegass|

-“Objective-C Programming” Book Review: The main objective of this book is to introduce programming as well as the objective-C language.
-The initial chapters of the book feature Xcode, Apple’s documentation, and other tools, objects, classes, methods, messages, pointers, addresses, memory management with ARC, and properties and key-value coding.
-Moving on to programming basics, topics like variables, loops, functions, categories, classes from the Foundation framework, blocks, delegation, target-action, notification design patterns, key-Value Observing (KVO), and runtime basics.
-The book will be suitable for aspiring developers and programmers looking to build a strong foundation in Objective-C.
+“Objective-C Programming” Book Review: The primary focus of this book is to provide an introduction to programming and the Objective-C language.
+The initial chapters cover essential aspects such as Xcode, Apple’s documentation, tools, objects, classes, methods, messages, pointers, addresses, memory management with ARC, and properties and key-value coding.
+As the book progresses, it delves into programming fundamentals, including variables, loops, functions, categories, classes from the Foundation framework, blocks, delegation, target-action, notification design patterns, key-Value Observing (KVO), and runtime basics.
+This book is designed to be beneficial for aspiring developers and programmers looking to build a strong foundation in Objective-C.

 |2."Programming in Objective-C" by Stephen G Kochan|

-“Programming in Objective-C” Book Review: The book describes the fundamentals of Objective-C and object-oriented programming for Apple’s iOS and OS X platforms.
-It will be suitable for both beginners and experienced programmers of object-oriented programming languages or C language, as it covers all the basic topics and concepts before moving to advanced and complex ones, making it accessible to a wide range of readers.
-The content is divided into three sections featuring, objective-c language, foundation framework, as well as cocoa, cocoa touch, and the iOS SDK, respectively.
-Throughout the book, numerous practical examples illustrate the implementation and real-world applications of Objective-C in day-to-day lives are included in this text.
+“Programming in Objective-C” Book Review: This book provides a comprehensive overview of Objective-C and object-oriented programming for Apple’s iOS and OS X platforms.
+It caters to both beginners and experienced programmers familiar with object-oriented programming languages or C. The book covers all the fundamental topics and concepts before progressing to advanced and complex ones, making it accessible to a wide range of readers.
+The content is divided into three sections, focusing on the Objective-C language, the Foundation framework, and Cocoa, Cocoa Touch, and the iOS SDK, respectively.
+Throughout the book, numerous practical examples illustrate the implementation and real-world applications of Objective-C, offering valuable insights into its day-to-day usage.

 |3."Objective-C Programming For Dummies" by Neal Goldstein|